15.1. Citations and references

 • Kundu P, Brenowitz ND, Voon V, Worbe Y, Vertes PE, Inati SJ, Saad ZS, Bandettini PA, Bullmore ET (2013).
 Integrated strategy for improving functional connectivity mapping using multiecho fMRI.
 Proc Natl Acad Sci USA.
 110:16187–92.

-If you use the program PTA for profile-tracking analysis (PTA) to estimate nonlinear trajectories, trends or profiles through smoothing splines; or, if you use 3dMSS for multilevel smoothing splines at the population-level, please cite:
+If you use the program PTA for profile-tracking analysis (PTA) to estimate nonlinear trajectories, trends or profiles through smoothing splines; or, if you use 3dMSS for multilevel smoothing splines at the population-level, please refer to:

 If you are using AFNI’s defacing/refacing tool @afni_refacer_run (which has a tutorial page here), please check out its presentation at OHBM-2020: